Causantín mac Cináeda: Amlaíb and Ímar

 While the kingdoms of East Anglia, Mercia and Northumbria were under attack, other Viking armies were active in the far north.
 Amlaíb and Auisle (Ásl or Auðgísl), said to be his brother, brought an army to Fortriu and obtained tribute and hostages in 866.
-Historians disagree as to whether the army returned to Ireland in 866, 867 or even in 869.
+Historians disagree whether the army returned to Ireland in 866, 867 or even 869.
 Late sources of uncertain reliability state that Auisle was killed by Amlaíb in 867 in a dispute over Amlaíb's wife, the daughter of Cináed.
 It is unclear whether, if accurate, this woman should be identified as a daughter of Cináed mac Ailpín, and thus Causantín's sister, or as a daughter of Cináed mac Conaing, king of Brega.
 While Amlaíb and Auisle were in north Britain, the Annals of Ulster record that Áed Findliath, High King of Ireland, took advantage of their absence to destroy the longphorts along the northern coasts of Ireland. Áed Findliath was married to Causantín's sister Máel Muire.
 She later married Áed's successor Flann Sinna.
 Her death is recorded in 913.

 In 870, Amlaíb and Ívarr attacked Dumbarton Rock, where the River Leven meets the River Clyde, the chief place of the kingdom of Alt Clut, south-western neighbour of Pictland.
 The siege lasted four months before the fortress fell to the Vikings who returned to Ireland with many prisoners, "Angles, Britons and Picts", in 871.
 Archaeological evidence suggests that Dumbarton Rock was largely abandoned and that Govan replaced it as the chief place of the kingdom of Strathclyde, as Alt Clut was later known.
 King Artgal of Alt Clut did not long survive these events, being killed "at the instigation" of Causantín son of Cináed two years later.
 Artgal's son and successor Run was married to a sister of Causantín.

 Amlaíb disappears from Irish annals after his return to Ireland in 871.
-According to the Chronicle of the Kings of Alba he was killed by Causantín either in 871 or 872 when he returned to Pictland to collect further tribute.
+According to the Chronicle of the Kings of Alba, he was killed by Causantín either in 871 or 872 when he returned to Pictland to collect further tribute.
 His ally Ívarr died in 873.